-Easy to grow and easy to keep, get the hang of how to grow aloe vera and you'll find it's the perfect plant to green up your home.
-Group it together with other succulents and let it take centre stage as an attractive statement plant.
-It partners particularly well with decorative cacti and succulents such as agave, echeveria and senecio.
+Easy to grow and easy to keep, get the hang of aloe vera plant care and you'll find they're the perfect pick to green up your home.

 Learning how to grow aloe vera is a cinch.
 Whether you're looking to add it to your indoor garden ideas or want to grow it outdoors, it's a tough little plant that is pretty self-sufficient, so you can't get more low-maintenance than this.

-There’s no need to feed aloe vera regularly either.
+- There’s no need to feed aloe vera regularly.
 Once a year, at the beginning of the growing season in spring, treat it to a feed with a general houseplant fertilizer and that should cover all its needs.

 How to grow aloe vera indoors